 Prior to admission, an applicant whose primary language is not English must demonstrate English language proficiency requirements.

 In most programs, you can take courses first and enrol later.
-You can apply for credit for those courses that you have successfully completed and which meet the current certificate or diploma requirements.
+You can apply for credit for those courses that you have successfully completed and which meet the current program requirements.
 However, as programs are subject to change, we recommend you apply for admission as early as possible.
 Once you are admitted, you can be confident that you have locked in the requirements leading to your graduation.

-Understanding YOUR Certificate requirements
+Understanding YOUR program requirements